 Creative Care, a program offered through Creative Clay, is a multidisciplinary arts in wellness program serving patients, families and caregivers in healthcare communities in the greater St. Petersburg region of Florida.
-Creative Care addresses the whole person in the healthcare/institutional setting and forwards Creative Clay’s vision of making the arts accessible to all.
+Creative Care’s expressive arts programming addresses the whole person in the healthcare/institutional setting and forwards Creative Clay’s vision of making the arts accessible to all.

 In 2008, Creative Care began a pilot project with a grant from the Allegany Franciscan Ministries to offer the arts to patients, families and clinicians at St. Anthony’s Hospital, All Children’s Hospital, Benedict Haven, and Ronald McDonald House.
 Through a formal evaluation process, benefits emerged that are consistent with arts in healthcare research including enhancing patient and staff satisfaction and promoting whole person healthcare.
 Additionally, the results demonstrated that artists in residence had become highly valued members of the interdisciplinary team and program participants experienced pain reduction, enhanced mental and spiritual health, and improved clinical outcomes including physiological responses to creative sessions.